 Drinking Enough Fluids

-Natural Home Cures for Kidney Stones
+Natural Home Cures for Elimination Stones

 - Eat watermelon either as a fruit or as its juice.